PC-CALCULATOR

 £ line reference prefix £135, £x, £(5+2x)

-" named line reference prefix If a line has got a name, it can be executed by putting a quote (") before its name.
+", $ named line reference prefixes If a line has got a name, it can be executed by putting a quote (") or a dollar ($) before its name.

 > store to 600>x>£x>£(22+x)